- Format name: MPEG Audio Layer 3

 - Format type: Audio

 - File extension: .MP3

 - Compression: Lossy

 The MP3 format’s history is legendary when it comes to digital music and the Internet.
 It has single handedly revolutionized the way we listen to and share music.
 Even its name has become part of our everyday language; MP3 music and MP3 players are terms that are used to describe all kinds of formats and players.
 It is this impact on the world that makes the MP3 format truly impressive.
-Over a decade since it first appeared, the MP3 format continues to dominate over all other audio formats in terms of global use.
+Since its first release in 1995, the MP3 format continues to dominate over all other audio formats in terms of global usage.

-There are three sampling frequencies that are available for MP3 encoding which are:
+There are three sampling frequencies that are available for MP3 (MPEG-1) encoding which are: